James Breese

 Founder & Performance System Architect, Cricket Matters.

 James Breese is responsible for the assessment-first performance system used at Cricket Matters.
 His work sits above individual disciplines — coaching, physical preparation, and injury management — focused on why effort stops translating into performance and why players keep breaking down despite doing ‘the right things.’
+His work focuses on identifying the mechanical drivers of technical flaws and injury risk — bridging the gap between clinical rehabilitation and elite cricket performance.

 Perspective & Responsibility.